jimmejardine/qiqqa-open-source/docs-src/Notes/The Nice To Haves/Tagging Woes - Maybe another approach needed.md

 Thought:

 - Hierarchy in tagging doesn't work for me.
-(I notice that reading [this zettelkasten blog article](https://zettelkasten.de/posts/object-tags-vs-topic-tags/), several others ran into the same issue.
+(I notice that, reading [this zettelkasten blog article](https://zettelkasten.de/posts/object-tags-vs-topic-tags/), several others ran into the same issue.
 They call it 'namespacing' but it's the same thing underpinning it all: *hierarchy*)
 - There is indeed some very useful differentiation between Sascha's terms of a (_thematic_) **topic** and an (_ontological_) **object**.
 (See also [comments in blog](https://zettelkasten.de/posts/object-tags-vs-topic-tags/))

   However, that's not going to fly in my opinion, as: